zhaohuabing/hugo_blog/content/post/2018-12-27-the-obstacles-to-put-istio-into-production.md

 date:       2018-12-27
 description: "After its 1.0 release, our team has begun the efforts to integrate Istio into our system.
 This article tells our findings and thoughts during this adventure."
 image: "/img/2018-12-27-the-obstacles-to-put-istio-into-production/background.jpg"
-published: true

 tags:
     - Service Mesh
     - Istio
     - Consul
     - NFV

 categories: [ Tech ]